Automatically Sell Online Courses w/ Our Free, Proven Funnel Template

 And in order to do that, you’ve got to have:

-- Eye-catching design that keeps them on the page long enough to be enthralled by the copy.
+2. Eye-catching design that keeps prospects on the page long enough to be enthralled by your copy.

-We at AutoGrow have written before about what makes a landing page great at converting.
+We at AutoGrow have written before about what makes a landing page high converting.

 But here are just a few elements that most landing pages should have to create sky-high conversions.